gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

   - Improves UX by disabling the button briefly and providing real-time feedback (`Adding...` state).
   - Keeps logic simple and contained within the component — no need for external state management here.
 - **Technical Note:** Used `setTimeout` to re-enable the button after a short delay (500ms).
 This ensures a balance between responsiveness and safety.

+### 8. NumberSelector Component

+- **Decision:** Created a reusable `NumberSelector` component for selecting the quantity of products.
+- **Reasoning:**
+  - **Reusability:** Quantity selection is required in both the **Product Details** page and the **Cart Page**.
+Creating a single component prevents duplication of code and ensures consistent behavior and styling.
+  - **User Experience:** Provides a clear and intuitive interface for users to increment, decrement, or directly type in the desired quantity.
+  - **Consistency:** Ensures consistent styling (buttons, input field) and interactions (min/max constraints, validation) across the app.
+- **Implementation Choices:**
+  - Accepts `value` and `onChange` props for controlled behavior.
+  - Includes increment (`+`) and decrement (`-`) buttons alongside a numeric input.
+  - Validates input to prevent values less than 1.
+- **Assumptions:**
+  - Quantities cannot be negative or zero.
+  - Users may either type a number directly or use buttons to adjust quantity.